mrkearden/UMATLIB/README.md

   UMATLib.F90 is the UMATLib provieded with Elmer and contains a linear istropic model and a hencky_stvenant_kirchhoff model.

-The binary plastic model is input with two sets of strain-stress points yeild is assumed at the first point after yielding the stiffness is the slope of the second point relative to the first Example
+  UMATmises_yield.F90 checks the mises stress for yielding using the first pair of stress strain points The binary plastic model is input with two sets of strain-stress points yeild is assumed at the first point after yielding the stiffness is the slope of the second point relative to the first Example